shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/flexplusone.rst

 - Configured the **Authentication** method to use for the SAML Identity Provider.
 - After you confgure the SaaS Application Configuration, configure (optional) Endpoint Checks and Customization settings.

-SAP Successfactors Configuration in Guided Configuration Workflow
+Flex PlusOne Configuration in Guided Configuration Workflow
 ---------------------------------------------------------------------------------------------------------------------------

 The SaaS Application screen displays a list of applications from which you can select to configure SAML Service Provider applications.
 Select a specific application and click **Add**.

-For example, to configure SAP Successfactors, select SAP Successfactors and click **Add**.
+For example, to configure Flex PlusOne, select Flex PlusOne and click **Add**.

 Common Application Properties
 -----------------------------